Mr Robert Rhodes

 The course aims to give students an overview of how the law works and inspire, nurture and develop them as learners.
-The skills and knowledge developed during this course provides excellent life skills as well as provide valuable analytical skills which can be applied to any degree course.
+The skills and knowledge developed during this course provide excellent life skills as well as providing valuable analytical skills which can be applied to any degree course.

 At the end of the 2 years, students will sit 3 papers: each lasts 2 hours and consists of both short answers, essays and scenario based questions.
 Exams are equally weighted at 100 marks per paper.